 According to the U.S. Fire Administration (USFA), the fire problem in the U.S. varies from region to region.
 This often is a result of climate, poverty, education, demographics, and other causal factors (USFA 2013).
-According to the NYS Hazard Mitigation Plan, Suffolk County is one of the 16 New York counties most susceptible to wildfire (NYS DHSES 2019).
+According to the NYS HMP, Suffolk County is one of the 16 New York counties most susceptible to wildfire (NYS DHSES 2019).
 The Long Island Pine Barrens is a local example of a fire-prone area (NYSDEC 2020).
-Smoke and particulate matter from wildfires 500 miles north in Quebec often drifts to Long Island and wildfires in the surrounding wildland urban interface of often do the same leading to much news reporting and attention by public officials (NYSDEC 2020).
+Smoke and particulate matter from wildfires 500 miles north in Quebec often drifts to Long Island and wildfires in the surrounding wildland urban interface often do the same leading to much news reporting and attention by public officials (NYSDEC 2020).

 In New York State, the NYSDEC's Division of Forest Protection (Forest Ranger Division) is designated as the State's lead agency for wildfire mitigation.
 The Forest Ranger Division has a statutory requirement to provide a forest fire protection system for 657 of the 932 jurisdictions throughout New York State.
 It includes cities and villages and cover 23.5 million acres of land, including all state-owned land outside of the jurisdictions.
-The Lake Ontario Plains and New York City-Long Island areas are the general areas not included in the statutory requirement (NYSDEC 2020).
-Figure 5.4.12-1 displays the fire protection areas in New York State.
+The New York City-Long Island general area is not included in the statutory requirement (NYSDEC 2020).
+Figure 5.4.16-1 displays the fire protection areas in New York State.
 This figure indicates that, as of 2018, Suffolk County is not part of the wildfire protection area.
+Since Long Island is not part of a ranger fire district, wildfire suppression is the responsibility of the local fire districts with the local fire chief in charge.